Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Introduction

 \section{Introduction}

-The cycle time of a process instance (a.k.a.\ case) is the time spanned between the start of the case and its completion.
-Reducing cycle time is a recurrent improvement objective in the field of business process management~\cite{DBLP:books/sp/DumasRMR18}.
-Depending on the process, there may be several actions (\emph{interventions} or \emph{treatments}) that workers may execute to reduce cycle time.
+Reducing cycle time (i.e.\ the time spanned between the start and completion of a case) is a recurrent improvement objective in the field of business process management~\cite{DBLP:books/sp/DumasRMR18}.
+Depending on the process, there may be several \emph{interventions} (a.k.a.\ \emph{treatments}) that workers may perform to reduce cycle time.
 For example, in an application-to-approval process, giving a call to a customer to obtain missing information may speed up a case.
-However, such interventions come with a cost and they can only be done if a suitable worker is available to perform them.
+However, such interventions come at a cost, and they can only be done if a suitable worker is available.

-In this setting, this paper tackles the following problem: \textit{Given an intervention that in general reduces the cycle time of a case, for which cases and at which point in the execution of a case, should we trigger this intervention in order to maximise the total net gain?} In this context, we define the total net gain as the sum of the differences between the benefit of each intervention and its cost.
-To tackle this problem, the paper outlines a prescriptive process monitoring method, i.e.\ a method that triggers actions to maximise an objective function (the net gain) based on a continuous observation of the state of the process.
-The method relies on a causal effect estimation technique, namely orthogonal random forests, to estimate the effect of an intervention on the expected cycle time of a case.
-Whenever the estimated causal effect of the intervention on an ongoing case exceeds a user-defined threshold (the \emph{policy}), the method triggers the intervention.
-The paper evaluates the benefits of the proposed method using two-real life logs.
+In this setting, this paper tackles the following problem: \textit{Given an intervention that in general reduces the cycle time of a case, for which cases and at which point in the execution of a case, should we trigger this intervention to maximise the total net gain?} Here, the total net gain is the sum of the differences between the benefit of each intervention and its cost.
+To tackle this problem, we propose a prescriptive monitoring method that triggers interventions based on continuous observation of the process.
+The method relies on a causal effect estimation technique, namely orthogonal random forests, to estimate the effect of an intervention on the cycle time of a case.
+When the estimated causal effect exceeds a user-defined threshold (the \emph{policy}), an intervention is triggered.
+The method incorporates an approach to select the policy based on estimated net gain.
+We evaluate the method using two real-life datasets.

-The rest of this paper is organised as follows.
+The next section motivates the approach via an example.
 Sect.~\ref{sec: related work} reviews related work.
 Sect.~\ref{sec: preliminaries} introduces preliminary concepts and notations.
-The prescriptive process monitoring method is described in Sect.~\ref{sec:proposed approach} while the evaluation is discussed in Sect.~\ref{sec: evaluation}.
-Finally, Sect.~\ref{sec: conclusion} draws conclusions and discusses future work directions.
+The proposed method is described in Sect.~\ref{sec:proposed approach}, while the evaluation is discussed in Sect.~\ref{sec: evaluation}.
+Sect.~\ref{sec: conclusion} draws conclusions and discusses future work directions.